Gerard161-Site/xplaincrypto/ARCHITECTURE.md

      - Key takeaways (aspect, assessment, recommendation)
    - This ensures all visualization tables can be generated even without web search

+6. **Report Writing**
+   - Writer agent synthesizes research into narrative form
+   - Ensures all web research data is fully processed
+   - Creates structured content based on the report configuration
+   - Adds metadata for effective visualization integration

-6. **Visualization Generation**
+7. **Visualization Generation**
-   - Visualization Agent receives the research state with all data
+   - Visualization Agent receives the fully prepared research state with complete data
    - Reads visualization types from the report configuration
    - Generates charts, graphs, and tables based on available data
    - Applies professional styling to all visualizations
    - Creates descriptive text for each visualization
-   - Processes Markdown formatting for text elements
+   - Tables are directly generated as images for PDF compatibility
    - Stores visualization files in the appropriate location

-7. **Report Creation**
+8. **Report Finalization**
-   - Writer agent synthesizes research into narrative form
    - Reviewer checks content for accuracy and completeness
    - Editor structures the content according to the report configuration
    - Publisher creates the final PDF report with: